brunobord/md2ebook/README.rst

 * ``author`` is the name of the author of the book.
 * ``title`` is the title of the book, in its full glory.
 * ``fileroot`` this string will serve as a *root* for the different outputs.
-  Following the example, you'll produce :file:`what-a-beautiful-title.html` and :file:`what-a-beautiful-title.epub` in your book root directory.
+  Following the example, you'll produce ``what-a-beautiful-title.html`` and ``what-a-beautiful-title.epub`` in your book root directory.